Dawson Knox Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 Matchup vs. Indianapolis

-- In his one matchup against the Colts, Knox's five receiving yards total is 28.5 less than his over/under for Sunday's game (33.5).
+- Knox put up five receiving yards in his one career matchup against the Colts, 28.5 fewer than his over/under for Sunday's game.

-- Knox caught a touchdown pass in that matchup against the Colts.
+- Knox caught a touchdown pass in that game against the Colts.

-- The Colts have the NFL's 18th-ranked pass defense this season, allowing 263.3 yards per game through the air.
+- The Colts have the NFL's 18th-ranked pass defense this season, giving up 263.3 yards per game through the air.

-- The Colts have allowed 23 touchdowns through the air (2.3 per game).
-They are 32nd in the NFL in that category.
+- With 23 passing TDs allowed this year, the Colts defense is ranked 32nd in the league.

 Recent Performances

-- In last week's matchup with the Jets, Knox reeled in one pass for 17 yards (17 yards per catch) while being targeted one time.
+- In last week's outing against the Jets, Knox was targeted one time, picking up 17 yards on one reception (averaging 17 yards per grab).

-- Over his last three outings, Knox has collected 17 yards on one catches, averaging 5.7 yards per game, on one target.
+- Knox has totaled 17 receiving yards (5.7 per game), hauling in one ball on one target over his last three games.

 Knox's Buffalo Teammates